valderman/haste-compiler/README.md

 some type invariants on values returned from JS, and is more convenient.
 It is, however, quite a bit slower due to its dynamic nature.

-If you do not feel comfortable throwing out your entire legacy Javascript code base, you can export selected functions from your Haste program and call them from Javascript:
+If you do not feel comfortable throwing out your entire legacy JavaScript code base, you can export selected functions from your Haste program and call them from JavaScript:

 fun.hs: